-The "creative destruction of capitalism," as Joseph Schumpeter famously described the effects of this flawed but powerful economic system, has some noteworthy corollaries.
-One of these concerns a nation's technological development: the ongoing obsolescence of old machinery and the rapid emergence of newer and cheaper replacement technologies means that poor countries often find it easier to go high-tech than to adopt older devices and techniques.
+The "creative destruction of capitalism," as Joseph Schumpeter famously described the effects of this flawed but powerful economic system, has noteworthy corollaries.
+One of these concerns a nation's technological development: the ongoing obsolescence of old machinery and the rapid emergence of newer, cheaper replacement technologies means that poor countries often find it easier to go high-tech than to adopt older devices and techniques.
 In sub-Saharan Africa, this corollary is demonstrated by the widespread demand for cellular telephones in nations which never had more than rudimentary land-lines, and by the ability of telecom companies to meet that demand.
-Since Africans are finding it easier and cheaper to erect cellphone towers than to string telephone wires, in the field of telecommunications they are jumping directly from the 19th to the 21st centuries.
+Since Africans are finding it easier and cheaper to erect cellphone towers than to string telephone wires, in the field of telecommunications they are jumping directly from the nineteenth to the 21st centuries.

 "In Kowloon, Hong Kong, Pakistanis and other immigrants...import phones from Europe by the shipping container.
 In the past, Nigerians and other African exporters swept in to buy tens of thousands of phones at a time, particularly so-called '14-day phones,' those that have been returned under warranty and used little.
 But recently...the markets for these phones have become saturated in African cities.
 So the Nigerians, needing to take their business to poorer African villages, have been leaving Hong Kong for Chinese cities like Guangzhou, where they can purchase cheaper, more heavily used phones...Many Nigerians have learned Mandarin in order to do business in Guangzhou...and the city now has an African-style coffee-shop."
 (Mooallem, "The Afterlife of Cellphones," New York Times Magazine, 13 January 2008, p.
 41.)